kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 ```

-The nodes of the cluster have to be time synchronized (note that this should have been done for you by `chronyd` but it can't harm to do it again):
+> warning "The nodes of the cluster have to be time synchronized"
+> This should have been done for you by `chronyd`

+It can't harm to do it again:

 ```sh
 [root@kv-master-00 ~]# for i in $(echo 6 106 206 222); do ssh -oStrictHostKeyChecking=no \